Annual Guide to Seasonal Events

 This guide is designed for:

-• Businesses and residents planning around Long Island’s recurring patterns
+- Businesses, residents, and travelers planning around Long Island’s recurring patterns

-Rather than listing fragile, year-specific dates, this page focuses on long-standing timing norms that apply year after year.
+Rather than listing fragile, year-specific dates, this page focuses on durable timing norms that tend to apply year after year.

 Winter (January – February)